Marchionne surprises NADA convention with CNG car statement

-Of course natural occurring hazardous materials exist in the ground.
-There’s gambling in the casinos, too.
+Of course naturally occurring hazardous materials exist in the ground.
 Visit near a volcano and smell the sulfur.
-Fact is, the earth’s surface is 4/5 water.
+The fact is, the earth’s surface is 4/5 water.
 So, that leaves a tremendous amount of area for the earth to naturally spew from its bowels, not to mention the most obvious - volcanoes.
 So, when I read environmental arguments, I like to keep those facts in mind.

 Yet, that doesn’t mean that we should stop all drilling for the one energy source that has the potential to free us from foreign oil.
 Even electric cars will require the use of natural gas to power those utility turbines.
 Point is, we cannot have it both ways.